-With the proper safety procedures and equipment maintenance, these risks for maritime crane accidents can be greatly reduced.
-However, many companies fail to properly mitigate this risk and thus are liable for any injury or death caused.
-An experienced Seattle maritime injury attorney can help you recover the compensation you need for your crane accident injury from the liable party.
+With the proper safety procedures and equipment maintenance, the risks for maritime crane accidents can be reduced.
+However, many companies fail to properly mitigate the risks associated with crane operations and thus, are liable for any injury or death caused.
+An experienced maritime injury attorney at Anderson Carey Williams & Neidzwski can help you recover the compensation you need for your crane accident injury.

 All of these accidents can cause serious injury, and most can be prevented.
-It may be an indication of negligence on the part of a manufacturer, your maritime employer, the vessel owner, or another party if any of the followings caused the maritime crane accident that resulted in your injury:
+It may be an indication of negligence on the part of a manufacturer, your maritime employer, the vessel owner, or another party if any of the following caused the maritime crane accident that resulted in your injury:

-What damages you may recover for your injuries due to a crane accident will depend largely on what job you were performing at the time of the accident, who your employer is, the cause of the accident, and the extent of your injuries.
+The damages you may recover for your injuries due to a crane accident will depend largely on what job you were performing at the time of the accident, who your employer is, the cause of the accident, and the extent of your injuries.
 For instance, a seaman can pursue damages from his or her employer under the Jones Act and the vessel owner under the warranty of unseaworthiness, depending on the level of negligence each party contributes.

 Determining damages for those most at risk for injuries – the riggers – may be more complicated.
 Generally, deckhands from the vessel acting as a rigger are covered by the Jones Act and unseaworthiness.
 However, if a harbor worker, longshoreman, or other shoreside worker is operating as a rigger or in another crane-related job capacity outside of the protection a seaman designation provides, their injury is generally only covered by the Longshoremen and Harbor Workers' Compensation Act (LHWCA).